nextflow-io/nextflow/docs/ignite.md

 # Apache Ignite

-:::{danger}
+:::{warning}
-This feature has been phased out and is no longer supported as of version 22.01.x.
+This feature is no longer maintained.
+In order to use it in Nextflow 22.01 or later, it must be loaded via the `nf-ignite` plugin.
 :::

 Nextflow can be deployed in a *cluster* mode by using [Apache Ignite](https://ignite.apache.org/), an in-memory data-grid